Elyorbek-EED/Oson-Shopping/README.md

 Run docker-compose up --build to start all the containers.

-Use the Postman Api collection in the Postman directory.
-To make request to various services.

 Services will be exposed in this ports

->Api Gateway Service       : 8765
+   - Api Gateway Service       : 9091
- Eureka Discovery Service  : 8761
+   - Eureka Discovery Service  : 9092
- Consul Discovery          : 8500
+   - Consul Discovery          : 9093

 ## Requiremenent